Skip to main content

 Every Silver-tier record carries the chain-of-custody attributes the Protocol expects: original source URL, capture timestamp, content hash, raw extraction payload, deduplication trail, and version history.
 The analyst — you — runs the verification, source-assessment, corroboration, and review steps the methodology calls for.

-We power the workflow with data and tools — DjeedX, the API, the per-dataset evidence trail — that make Berkeley-Protocol-ready research possible at the speed and scale your work actually demands: whether a planning team is mapping zoning changes against developer filings, an environmental researcher is comparing corporate commitments to what filings actually disclose, or a due-diligence analyst is tracing ownership, litigation, and permit history across registries.
+We power the workflow with products and tools — DjeedX, Anchor, Gateway, and the evidence trail — that make disciplined research possible at the speed and scale your work actually demands: whether a planning team is mapping zoning changes against developer filings, an environmental researcher is comparing corporate commitments to what filings actually disclose, or a due-diligence analyst is tracing ownership, litigation, and permit history across registries.

 Principle 03We transform into Silver.
 Gold is yours to build.